 He snorted again.
 “What,” he drawled, scrubbing his left hand over the top of his head and down his cheek, the scar tissue there catching on the rough skin of his fingers.
 “You don’t think they’ll be drawn in by my pretty face?”

 Anastasia clicked her tongue at him and went back to watching the performers appreciatively.
 John glanced over too.
-He picked out Bao immediately.
+He picked out Baolin immediately.
 The man was doing stretches in a circle with five other performers, three men and two women, and they were all talking back and forth about something.
 He felt his lips quirk.
 The guy certainly wasted no time, that was for sure.
-It looked like he really had made it his mission to know everyone as quickly as possible.
+It looked like Baolin had made it his mission to get to know everyone as quickly as possible.

 “I see a smile!”
 Anastasia immediately looked around.
 “Who for?
 Which one?”

-John shrugged and tried to point to Bao without making it obvious he was singling him out.
+John shrugged and tried to point to Baolin without making it obvious he was singling him out.
 “He found me in Operations last night.
 Introduced himself.
 Excitable guy.”

 “Ah.”
 She nodded.
 “I just met him today.
 He said hello while we were setting the mats.”
 She looked over at John.
 “He mentioned you, you know.”